openthread/ot-docs/site/en/codelabs/openthread-simulation/index.lab.md

 > aside negative
 >
 > **Note:** This Codelab does not support running Docker in [rootless mode](https://docs.docker.com/engine/security/rootless/).
 You must run it as root with the commands provided in order to create OpenThread nodes.
+Depending on your system configuration, you may be able to run the `docker` commands using `sudo` instead, which is generally preferable.

 ### Install Docker